-If you are breastfeeding or plan to breastfeed, tell your healthcare provider.
-It is not known if IMFINZI passes into breast milk.
-Do not breastfeed during treatment with IMFINZI and for at least 3 months after the last dose of IMFINZI.
+- are breastfeeding or plan to breastfeed.
+It is not known if IMFINZI passes into your breast milk.
+Do not breastfeed during treatment and for at least 3 months after the last dose of IMFINZI.

 What are the possible side effects of IMFINZI?

-The most common side effects in people with non-small cell lung cancer (NSCLC) include cough, feeling tired, inflammation in the lungs (pneumonitis), upper respiratory tract infections, shortness of breath, and rash.
+The most common side effects in people with non-small cell lung cancer (NSCLC) include cough, feeling tired, inflammation in the lungs, upper respiratory tract infections, shortness of breath, and rash.